Skip to main content

 Step 2: Select the second argument.

 This is the range where your first argument, the lookup value, is located in the range.
 For example, if you are looking up a specific employee ID number, then this argument should contain the entire database.
-It’s simplest to manually click the very first entry and then drag your cursor all the way down to the final bottom-right entry at the end so it encompasses all values in the database.
+It’s simplest to manually click the very first entry and then drag your cursor all the way down to the final bottom-right entry at the end so it encompasses all the cells, holding all the values in the database.
 For very large databases, manually input the first entry (A2, for example), a colon, and the last entry (B5, in this case), like: A2:B5.

 Note that the second argument should always start with the first (leftmost) column in the database or range.
 This is also why VLOOKUP won’t work well with horizontally oriented lists, but that’s rare in spreadsheets.